Carport: History

 In describing the carport to Mr. Jacob, architect Wright said, "A car is not a horse, and it doesn't need a barn."
 He then added, "Cars are built well enough now so that they do not require elaborate shelter."
 Cars prior to this time were not completely water tight; the era of robotic-assembly, advanced materials, and perfect closure lines was still 50 years in the future.

 The carport was therefore a cheap and effective device for protecting a car.
 Mr. Jacobs added: "Our cheap second-hand car had stood out all winter at the curb, often in weather far below zero (Fahrenheit).
 A carport was a downright luxury for it."

+Carport Components

+Carports are composed of several essential parts that contribute to their structural integrity and functionality.
+The primary components include: